Bradford GO Station: History

 Bradford has had railway service since 1853, when the Ontario, Simcoe and Huron Railway was extended there from Machell's Corners (now known as Aurora).
 This would evolve into the Northern Railway of Canada, which was later acquired by the Grand Trunk Railway.
 It eventually became a part of the Canadian National Railway system in 1923.

 In 1972, a Barrie commuter service to Toronto was established by CN Rail at the request of the Canadian Transportation Commission, which passed through Bradford.
 When CN Rail's passenger operations were transferred to the newly-formed Via Rail in 1978, the Barrie commuter line became a Via operation.
 This would be short-lived, however, as federal government budget cuts in 1981 eliminated 20% of Via Rail's network, including a number of commuter lines around Toronto, such as the Barrie line.
 After a significant public pressure campaign from transit activists and local municipalities along the line, the service was preserved and transferred from Via Rail to GO Transit.
 GO train service began on 7 September 1982, with Bradford as the terminal station, with GO bus service connecting riders from Barrie to Bradford.
 Initial service was a single weekday round trip.

 From 1990 to 1993, Barrie succeeded Bradford as the terminal station on the line, before Ontario provincial government cuts caused the service to Barrie to end, with Bradford becoming the terminal station once again.
 Throughout the following years, train frequency along the line was gradually increased, with two trains a day starting in 1998.
 In 2007, service was finally extended north of Bradford once again, with Metrolinx's purchase of the CN Newmarket Subdivision.
 By the summer of 2012, five trains were running every weekday, and weekend and holiday train service was introduced for the summer.

 In December 2018, the Town of Bradford West Gwillimbury voted to sell a vacant parcel of land north of the station to Metrolinx so that additional station parking could be constructed.

 In January 2022, Metrolinx started to make improvements at the station to prepare for two-way, all-day service on the Barrie Line.
 Work includes an expanded bus loop with 3 new bays, a new heated waiting shelter, expanded parking, a new pick-up, drop-off area, a new CCTV system for security, improved electrical installations and a new underground storage tank for stormwater.
-The expected completion is expected in 2023.
+By 2025, all station upgrades had been completed.